mino55/windows-lockscreen-puller/README.md

   // Height below which images will be discarded
   minHeight: 500,

+  // Discard images that has the same height and width since they're definitely not wallpapers
+  discardSquares: true,

   // Automatically discards duplicate wallpapers after collecting new wallpapers
   autoRemoveDuplicates: true,

-  // Move discarded wallpapers to a discard folder instead of removing them
+  // Move discarded images to a discard folder instead of removing them
   saveDiscarded: true,

   // The path where discarded wallpapers will be moved